|Dataset title||National Bedrock Fence Diagram of Great Britain - GB3D_v2012|

 Lithological: The description of the macroscopic features of a rock, e.g. its texture, structure, mineralolgy.

-Stratigraphical: Classification of sedimentary rock units in terms of the order of depostion.
+Stratigraphical: Classification of sedimentary rock units in terms of the age and order of depostion.

 Fence Diagrams: Fence diagrams are used for representing geological data in three dimensions.